-We are Stefan Onrust and Talitha Maria.
-We opened Restaurant Cristal, named after the famous Champagne by Louis Roederer, in 2014.
+We are Stefan Onrust and Talitha Maria and we opened Restaurant Cristal in 2014, named after the famous Louis Roederers top cuvée.
 We are located in an old residential house in the middle of sparkling Pietermaai ‘the latin quarter’ of Willemstad.
 With respect to the architecture and the history of the building we kept the feeling of an intimate private residence in place.
-With cozy corners, a private room, terras and Chef’s table in the patio we have plenty of hidden gems of your choice to make you feel at home, just like we do!
+With cozy corners, a private room, terras and Chef’s table in the patio we have plenty of hidden gems of your choice to make you feel at home.

 Chef Stefan Onrust is passionated about cooking and is specialized in the French Kitchen.
 He was trained in the Netherlands at some well recognized restaurants and at age 27 he earned a 9+ from Johannes van Dam and a Bib Gourmand from Michellin.